“We always want to romanticize ugly things.”

 Celia: “Clever.
 I suppose philosophy would be more beneficial.”

-GM: “My dad told me just to major in whatever seemed fun.
-It doesn’t really matter if I’m going to law school.”
+GM: “My dad told me to just major in whatever seemed fun.
+It doesn’t really matter next to law school.”

 He sips some more from his cup.